HaixiaChai/multi-coref/README.md

 # Investigating Multilingual Coreference Resolution by Universal Annotations

-This repository contains the code and trained model from the paper ["Investigating Multilingual Coreference Resolution by Universal Annotations"].
+This repository contains the code and trained model from the paper ["Investigating Multilingual Coreference Resolution by Universal Annotations"](https://arxiv.org/pdf/2310.17734.pdf).

 ## Basic Setup
 Set up environment and data for training and evaluation: